HritikaPK/HritikaPK/ReadMe.md

 ## I'm a Masters student at the University of Waterloo.

 - 👨‍💻 I’m currently pursuing a master's degree in M.eng.
 Electric and Computer Engineering at the University of Waterloo.
-- 📚 My interests involve cyber security, software development, and I am currently exploring Network concepts in-depth!
+- 📚 My interests involve cloud and network security, and software development.
+I am currently exploring system design and static coding analysis in-depth!
 - :dizzy: A fun fact about me is I love digital art and used to create some back in 2020.
 I am currently saving up to buy an iPad and start again!
 Check out my page on Instagram: @digitikkal

 ---